-- handle: A unique, permanently fixed string which is used to attach the billing profile to a VoIP account or SIP peering contract. - name: A free form string used to identify the billing profile in the Admin Panel.
-This may be changed at any time. - interval charge: A base fee for the billing interval, specifying a monetary amount (represented as a floating point number) in whatever currency you want to use. - interval free time: If you want to include free calling time in your billing profile, you may specify the number of seconds that are available every billing interval.
-See Creating Billing Fees below on how to select destinations which may be called using the free time. - interval free cash: Same as for interval free time above, but specifies a monetary amount which may be spent on outgoing calls.
-This may be used for example to implement a minimum turnover for a contract, by setting the interval charge and interval free cash to the same values. - fraud limit: The fraud detection limit (in Cent) for accounts with this billing profile.
-If the call fees of an account reach this limit within a billing interval, an action can be triggered. - fraud lock: a choice of none, foreign, outgoing, incoming, global.
-Specifies a lock level which will be used to lock the account and his subscribers when fraud limit is exceeded.
+- Reseller: The reseller this billing profile belongs to. - Handle: A unique, permanently fixed string which is used to attach the billing profile to a VoIP account or SIP peering contract. - Name: A free form string used to identify the billing profile in the Admin Panel.
+This may be changed at any time. - Interval charge: A base fee for the billing interval, specifying a monetary amount (represented as a floating point number) in whatever currency you want to use. - Interval free time: If you want to include free calling time in your billing profile, you may specify the number of seconds that are available every billing interval.
+See Creating Billing Fees below on how to select destinations which may be called using the free time. - Interval free cash: Same as for interval free time above, but specifies a monetary amount which may be spent on outgoing calls.
+This may be used for example to implement a minimum turnover for a contract, by setting the interval charge and interval free cash to the same values. - Fraud monthly limit: The monthly fraud detection limit (in Cent) for accounts with this billing profile.
+If the call fees of an account reach this limit within a billing interval, an action can be triggered. - Fraud monthly lock: a choice of none, foreign, outgoing, incoming, global.
+Specifies a lock level which will be used to lock the account and his subscribers when fraud monthly limit is exceeded. - Fraud monthly notify: An email address or comma-separated list of email addresses that will receive notifications when fraud monthly limit is exceeded.

-- fraud notify: An email address or comma-separated list of email addresses that will receive notifications for fraud detections. - currency: The currency symbol for your currency.
+- Fraud daily limit: The fraud detection limit (in Cent) for accounts with this billing profile.
+If the call fees of an account reach this limit within a calendar day, an action can be triggered. - Fraud daily lock: a choice of none, foreign, outgoing, incoming, global.
+Specifies a lock level which will be used to lock the account and his subscribers when fraud daily limit is exceeded. - Fraud daily notify: An email address or comma-separated list of email addresses that will receive notifications when fraud daily limit is exceeded. - Currency: The currency symbol for your currency.
 Any UTF-8 character may be used and will be printed in web interfaces. - VAT rate: The percentage of value added tax for all fees in the billing profile.
 Currently for informational purpose only and not used further. - VAT included: Whether VAT is included in the fees entered in web forms or uploaded to the platform.
 Currently for informational purpose only and not used further.

-7.1.2 Creating Billing Fees
+9.1.2 Creating Billing Fees